NullVoxPopuli/ember-resources/docs/docs/ember.md

 ### For Library Authors

 For TypeScript, you may have noticed that, if you're a library author, you may want to be concerned with supporting all usages of resources in all contexts, in which case, you may need to support overloaded function calls.

-TypeScript does not support overloading anonymous functions, so we need to abstract the callback passed to `resourceFactory` into a named function, which we can then define overloads for.

 Here is how the overloads for `Compiled`, the resource that represents a dynamically compiled component, provided by `ember-repl`, and used by https://limber.glimdown.com and https://tutorial.glimdown.com.